a-lurker/a-lurker.github.io/docs/graphing-data.md

 You need to make your entries on the AltUI page and then press the (red) "graph" icon button at the top (the same one you used to enter the page.)

-The configuration will not be permanently saved until the next user_data.json checkpoint (might be up to 6 minutes away) or the next Luup reload (whichever the sooner.)
+The configuration will not be permanently saved until the next user_data.json checkpoint (might be up to 6 minutes away) or the next Luup reload (whichever is the sooner.)

 Uses Google charts. eg: